 Guidance and manufacturer's declaration - electromagnetic emissions The X Series unit is intended for use in the electromagnetic environment specified below.
 The customer or the user of the X Series unit should assure that it is used in such an environment.
-Emissions test nissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The X Series unit uses RF energy only for its internal function.
+Emissions test Compliance Electromagnetic environment - guidance RF emissions CISPR 11 Group 1 The X Series unit uses RF energy only for its internal function.
 Therefore, its RF emissions are very low and are not likely to cause any interference in nearby electronic equipment.
 RF emissions CISPR 11 Class B Harmonic emission IEC 61000-3-2 Class A The X Series unit is suitable for use in all establishments, including domestic establishments and those directly connected to the public low-voltage power supply network that supplies buildings used for domestic purposes.
-Voltage fluctuations/ flicker emissions IEC 61000-3-3 Complies Medical Electrical Equipment into service according to EMC autions regarding EMC and needs to be installed and put led in this document.
+Voltage fluctuations/ flicker emissions IEC 61000-3-3 Complies Medical Electrical Equipment needs special precautions regarding EMC and needs to be installed and put into service according to EMC information provided in this document.